St. Xavier's School, Bhopal

 St. Xavier's Senior Secondary Co-Ed School is a co-ed school in Bhopal, Madhya Pradesh.
 It is affiliated to Central Board of Secondary Education and is located in the Barkheda area in Bhopal.
-The school is managed by the Archdiocese of Bhopal, under the Chairmanship of the Archbishop Rev. Dr. Leo Cornelio.
+The school is managed by the Archdiocese of Bhopal, under the Chairmanship of the Archbishop Rev. Alangaram Arokia Sebastin Durairaj, SVD.

 History

 St. Xavier's School is named after St. Francis Xavier, who is regarded as the Patron Saint of the School.
 It was founded in the year 1982, by the- then Archbishop of Bhopal Archdiocese, Late Dr. Eugene D'Souza.
 The school was initially a boys' school (called St. Xavier's Boys High School), but in 1992, it became a Co-Educational institute, under Late Father Samuel Kavil's leadership.

 The school was part of the Board of Education, Madhya Pradesh.
 It was then affiliated with the C.B.S.E. in 1998.

 Infrastructure and facilities

 St. Xavier's School's campus is situated in Berkheda, Bhopal.
 The campus consists of classrooms, laboratories, a general assembly area with a full-sized stage, an auditorium, a sports arena, staff and student parking areas, the office and the main gate.
 The school has numerous laboratories to help students in their learning experience.
 The school's library contains over 2000 books and electronic media.
 The school has an Infirmary providing medical assistance and a Counselling Service to help and guide students.

 Apart from academics, the school also provides a number of co-curricular and extra-curricular activities.
 The school has N.C.C.
 Cadets to inculcate a feeling of patriotism in the students.